1inch (1INCH) 24 Hour Trading Volume Reaches $451.09 Million

 Buying and Selling 1inch

-It is usually not presently possible to purchase alternative cryptocurrencies such as 1inch directly using U.S. dollars.
-Investors seeking to trade 1inch should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase 1inch using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as 1inch directly using U.S. dollars.
+Investors seeking to acquire 1inch should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy 1inch using one of the exchanges listed above.

 Receive News & Updates for 1inch Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 1inch and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.